-The following example loads a task from file Tl.TSK on the default system volume into the foreground.
-Associates the name Tl with the task.
+The following example loads a task from file Tl.TSK on the default system volume into the foreground and associates the name Tl with the task.

-L T1
+L Tl

-The following example loads a task from the default system volume from file named Tl into the foreground.
-Associates the name Tl with the task.
+The following example loads a task from the default system volume from file named Tl into the foreground and associates the name Tl with the task.